alexlobera/leanjs_OLD_NX/src/pages/react/unit-testing-fundamentals-explained-using-javascript.md

 tags: ['react', 'advanced', 'testing', 'javascript']
 ---

-This article is meant to show you two things:

-- What is a good unit test
-- What is a bad unit test

 ## What is a unit test?

 I find useful to start explaining unit tests using the following example.
 Once I was hired to work on a big project for a company.
 I said during the interview that I was used to writing unit tests, and they really liked that since they were not writing any.
 So the first task I was assigned, was to write some unit tests on their existing code base.
 After seeing the code base I turned to my manager and said “I can’t write unit tests”.
 He said “Why?
 You said you knew how to write unit tests?”.
 I replied “well, you don’t have units”.